Student Organizations

 Find Your Fit

-Whether you’re interested in political science, international studies, legal studies or some other subject area, NC State has a club for you.
-Our faculty mentor many of these clubs and activities, including the Mock Trial, Model United Nations and Political Science clubs.
+Whether you’re interested in political science, international relations, legal studies or a similar subject area, NC State has a club for you.
+Political science faculty advise many of the political and law-related clubs.
 Join in to meet and network with your classmates while you broaden your horizons.

 Unless otherwise noted, please contact the faculty advisor listed for details.